 Developing world-leading applied health research

 NIHR Applied Research Collaboration (ARC) North Thames supports applied health and care research that responds to the needs of local populations and local health and care systems.
 Hosted by Barts Health NHS Trust, the ARC covers the same geographical region as UCLPartners AHSN, carrying out world-leading applied health research that meets the needs of our communities, locally and nationally.

 Supporting the delivery of high-quality clinical research

 Clinical Research Network North Thames supports research delivery across the UCLPartners region by helping to increase opportunities for patients to take part in clinical research, providing professional support services for the effective delivery of health research by our partner organisations and improving the environment for commercial contract clinical research.
 Hosted by Barts Health NHS Trust, the CRN also works with social care organisations to deliver research in the community.

-The NHS North Thames Genomic Medicine Service (GMS) Alliance aims to embed genomics into routine care and progress the development of personalised medicine.
-Hosted by UCLPartners, it is one of seven alliances created by NHS England to work with patients and the public to build trust in genomics, and develop and educate the NHS workforce to use genomics safely, effectively and efficiently to improve care for patients.
+The NHS North Thames Genomic Medicine Service (GMS) Alliance is working to embed genomics into routine care and progress the development of personalised medicine.
+Hosted by UCLPartners, it is one of seven alliances created by NHS England to work with all healthcare providers, patients and the public to build trust in genomics and support the multi-professional workforce to use genomics safely, effectively and efficiently.

 Unlocking the power of health data to improve cancer care